Watts-Lab/team_comm_tools/docs/source/examples.rst

 		output_file_path_chat_level = "./output/chat/jury_output_chat_level.csv"

-	* And these two ways of specifying an output path are equivalent, assumign that turns=True:
+	* And these two ways of specifying an output path are equivalent, assuming that turns=True:

 	.. code-block:: python

 		output_file_path_chat_level = "./jury_output_turn_level.csv"

 		output_file_path_chat_level = "./output/turn/jury_output_turn_level.csv"

+Turns
+""""""

 * The **turns** parameter controls whether we want to treat successive messages from the same person as a single turn.
 For example, in a text conversation, sometimes individuals will send many message in rapid succession, as follows: